Otemba/otembaTryOutUpdater/README.md

 # otembaTryOutUpdater

+# Important notice August 2019
+*From August 2019 Otemba will freeze its server.*
+That means that it will not be available for testing nor operation.
+The reason is that Otemba was close to unknown and did not draw any traffic.
+We did not do any marketing and obviously it was not enough to offer this page on GitHub as an entry point.
+You may contact otembajelle if you need any information.

 # Simple html page app to issue REST requests to Otemba.io
 If you want to try Otemba.io or need an example of using the REST interface, this is a good place to start.